Easy Tortang Talong Recipe (Filipino Eggplant Omelette)

 Directions

-• Add the eggplant to the beaten egg mixture.
-With a fork, flatten out the eggplant by gently mashing it into a fan shape.
-Flip the eggplant to ensure even coating with the beaten egg.
+• In a separate bowl, beat together the egg, salt, and pepper until well combined.
+Add the peeled eggplant into the beaten egg mixture.
+With a fork, flatten the eggplant by gently mashing it into a fan shape, flipping once to ensure it’s properly coated with the egg.

 Did you make this recipe?